 Perhaps most significantly though, Phara spreads the love by championing the orientation/training of new volunteers.
 To date, she has supported 5,000 + volunteers in getting started.
 These volunteers have since gone on to participate in over 12,000 projects with New York Cares.

 Cabot has also honored New York Cares volunteers Linda Blacken (2017) and Beth Lehmann (2014) with Community Celebrity Cruises.
-Both will be joining this year’s cruise as Alumni.
+Linda will be joining this year’s cruise as Alumni.

 New York Cares has truly revolutionized the way that volunteers can contribute to addressing challenges directly in their communities.
 Since its founding in 1987, New York Cares makes it easy for anyone, from busy professionals, working moms, retirees or students to find a place of service.
 With nearly 1,600 projects scheduled every month, the need is critical and volunteers are treasured.
 New York Cares projects are custom designed, planned and executed by seasoned staff members to allow volunteers to have a meaningful service experience.
 Thanks to 65,000 active volunteers and partnerships with nearly 1700 nonprofits, every year, over 549,000 people benefit from these volunteer service projects.